Toll Road Use on the Rise

 Although there are still a significant number of those opposed to toll roads in this country, the IBTTA report suggests that there is a growing appetite for more tolling as federal highway funding dries up and legislators search for other ways of paying for safe, reliable transportation facilities.

-With a career at the Firm spanning more than 30 years, Linda Cunningham offers public entities extensive expertise in the structuring, development, finance and operation of large transportation infrastructure projects ...
+With a career at the Firm spanning more than 35 years, Linda Cunningham has extensive expertise in the structuring, development, finance and operation of large transportation infrastructure projects.
+She has advised public ...

 Nossaman’s 30-plus infrastructure attorneys offer clients, colleagues, strategic partners and industry media a wealth of practical experience, insider insight and thoughtful analysis here on Infra Insight.
 We blog about what we know best, from industry-leading procurements to local and national policy developments that affect the market and our clients.